Hapoel Holon B.C.: Current roster

+Depth chart

 Notable players

 Holon's best homegrown player was Ofer Eshed who played for the club between 1957 and 1972.
 He is the all-time points leader in the team, with 7,495 points.

 Israel Elimelech (nicknamed – The King) is considered to be the club's biggest symbol.
 He played in Holon during two decades, and led the team to many successful seasons in the Premier League.
 He played on the legendary home-grown team of Holon in the 1980s, with Niv Boogin (Doctor Boogin), Motti Daniel, Avi Maor, and the Israeli-American player Mike Carter (The Crazy – Meshugah), who was known for driving the fans crazy.
 Other notable players were: Tzahi Peled, Danny Hadar, Rami Zeig, and from very early days and the contingent of ex Egyptian players: Marcel Hefetz.

 The team's 2 titles were won by 2 winning baskets, scored by the 2007–08 PG Malik Dixon, and 2008–09 SG Brian Tolbert.
 Dixon scored a two-pointer 2 seconds before the end of the championship match against Maccabi Tel-Aviv, leaving Maccabi a 2-second possession which they failed to score in.
 Tolbert scored a three-point buzzer-beater in the cup final, after he got the ball from an inbound pass by Deron Washington.